 Sandbox applications aren’t covered by the Service Level Agreement and don’t have availability, performance, or consistency guarantees.

-Sandbox applications are intended for load testing and indexing experiments.
+Sandbox applications are intended for testing and indexing experiments.
 Since sandbox applications don’t have the same performance and features as other applications, they aren’t suitable for performance testing nor staging.
 If you are doing pre-production testing, it’s best to do so on your production cluster since it has the same features and performance guarantees.

 For more information about testing your applications, please read the guide on managing multiple environments.